 Some applications contain measurements of locations that are difficult to place the Spherically Mounted Retroreflector (SMR) on directly requiring use of the Bar Extension commonly called the Hidden Point Bar.

 When a Bar Extension is combined with the 1.5” Shankless Nest and Point Tip or Sphere Adaptor, a sphere can be measured, and the desired point is the center point of the sphere.
 The measurements should be taken very carefully to avoid any movement or slippage of the bar’s tip while ensuring adequate coverage of the sphere.
 The diameter of the measured sphere can be determined by combining the lengths of the bar, tip, nest and SMR and this information can be used to evaluate the measurement to validate it.

 Some common scenarios for an inaccurate measurement are listed below.
 Five or more readings on the sphere measurement are required to obtain this information.

-Inaccurate Sphere Diameter, High Standard Deviation of Sphere Fit, Poor Form of the Sphere (or any combination of these three):
+Inaccurate Sphere Diameter, High Standard Deviation of Sphere Fit, and/or Poor Form of the Sphere

-Inaccurate / Inconsistent Sphere Diameter combined with a low Standard Deviation of Sphere Fit and good Form of Sphere:
+Inaccurate / Inconsistent Sphere Diameter with a low Standard Deviation of Sphere Fit and good Form of Sphere

 Hidden Point Bar Problems, Sphere Fit Problems, Bar Extension Problems, Hidden Point Bar Accuracy, Bar Extension Accuracy